anuragkanungo/CarND-Advanced-Lane-Finding/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image defined in the `threshold` function which starts at line 50.
+I used a combination of yellow and white color thresholds to generate a binary image defined in the `threshold` function which starts at line 50.
 Here's an example of my output for this step.

 ![alt text][image3]